strohs/blogen/README.md

 Blogen
 ====================================================================================================================
-A multi-page admin UI for a fictional Blog site: "Blogen".
+A multi-page admin UI for a fictional message board website named: "Blogen".
 This is the front-end only.
 The site is not attached to a real back-end.

 ## Development Info
 This site is part of my coursework for [Bootstrap 4 from Scratch](https://www.udemy.com) taught by